pantheon-systems/documentation/source/docs/articles/sites/domains/adding-a-ssl-certificate-for-secure-https-communication.md

 ### How do I fix a chain file signing key mismatch?

 If you see `400: Error the cert at line 1 of the chain file does not sign the main cert, Signing key mismatch` it indicates that some part of the chain is out of order.
 Check that you have the main and intermediary in the right places, and if you have multiple intermediaries check that they're in the right order.
-Also see [https://whatsmychaincert.com/](https://whatsmychaincert.com/)
+Also see [https://whatsmychaincert.com/](https://whatsmychaincert.com/).

 ### What if I receive SSL chain errors on a mobile device?

-If you receive SSL chain errors, on a mobile device, for example, make sure that the certificate has a certificate authority that supports your use case.
+If you receive SSL chain errors, on a mobile device for example, make sure that the certificate has a certificate authority that supports your use case.

 Using an SSL checker(http://www.sslshopper.com/ssl-checker.html) will perform a number of tests, such as the validity of the certificate, expiration date, certificate authority, and validity of the SSL chain.
 If the certificate is valid, all the responses should be green with no breaks in the SSL chain.

-If the SSL chain is broken or you experience issues with mobile versions of the site, we recommend getting an SSL certificate from a different provider or attempting to correct the chain with [https://whatsmychaincert.com/](https://whatsmychaincert.com/)
+If the SSL chain is broken or you experience issues with mobile versions of the site, we recommend getting an SSL certificate from a different provider or attempting to correct the chain with [https://whatsmychaincert.com/](https://whatsmychaincert.com/).

 ### What about mixed mode?
 (HTTP and HTTPS for different pages)